| | | |

 • Stir the tomato strips into the sauce.
 Remove from heat and set aside.

-• To serve, place a chicken breast on a plate and spoon the sauce over the top.
+• To serve, place chicken breast on a plate and spoon the sauce over the top.
 Garnish with the fresh basil and serve immediately.

 Notes